In a nutshell

 Our tip: Sintra is very hilly and if you really want to see the town, you’re dependent on public transportation.
 We highly recommend a guided tour from Lisbon.
 That way, you won’t have to wait for buses on site and you’ll also have a transfer from Lisbon.

-To wrap things up, we want to give you some general travel tips for Lisbon to make planning your trip a bit easier.
+To wrap things up, we want to give you some general travel tips for Lisbon to make your planning a little easier.

 #1 Book a central hotel

-To see as much as possible of Lisbon, it makes sense to stay in the center.
-We have some tips for central hotels in Lisbon for you.
+To visit as much as possible of Lisbon, it makes sense to stay in the center.
+We have some great tips of where to stay in Lisbon for you.

 Still haven’t found the right hotel in Lisbon?
 Then check out these two articles.